taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-- now the components will re-render once you archive a story
-- congratulations, you dispatched your first action, selected derived properties from the state and updated your component tree by subscribing it to the Redux store
+Now the components will re-render once you archive a story, because the state in the Redux store updates and the subscription will run to render again the whole component tree.
+Congratulations, you dispatched your first action, selected derived properties from the state and updated your component tree by subscribing it to the Redux store.
+That took longer as expected, didn't it?
+However, now most of the Redux and React infrastructure is in place to be more efficient when introducing new features.

 ## Part 12: First Middleware

-- often you don't notice when an action is dispatched
-- therefore you can use the [redux-logger](https://github.com/evgenyrodionov/redux-logger) middleware in your Redux store to `console.log()` every action, previous state and next state automarically to your developers console when dispatching an action
-- first, install the neat middleware library
+In this chapter you will introduce your first middleware to the Redux store.
+In a scaling application it becomes often a problem to track state updates.
+Often you don't notice when an action is dispatched, because too many actions get involved and a bunch of them might get triggered implictly.
+Therefore you can use the [redux-logger](https://github.com/evgenyrodionov/redux-logger) middleware in your Redux store to `console.log()` every action, the previous state and the next state, automarically to your developers console when dispatching an action.
+First, you have to install the neat middleware library.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save redux-logger
 ~~~~~~~~

-- now, use it as middleware in your Redux store initialization
+Second, you can use it as middleware in your Redux store initialization.

 {title="src/store.js",lang="javascript"}
 ~~~~~~~~